📚

 Call for Papers

-We invite researchers to submit novel or previously published work related to comic understanding, multimodal analysis, and AI-driven comic analysis.
-Accepted papers will be presented as posters, with exceptional contributions selected for oral presentations.
+Paper submissions are now closed.
+We received excellent submissions related to comic understanding, multimodal analysis, and AI-driven comic analysis.
+Accepted papers will be presented during the workshop, with two exceptional contributions selected for oral presentations.
 Please note that the accepted papers will NOT appear in conference proceedings.

 Paper Format